Jamie S. Kilberg

 - Indigent Criminal Defense

-Represented numerous indigent criminal defendants in federal court relating to narcotics, securities fraud, identity theft, bank robbery, and government contract fraud allegations and investigations.
+Represented numerous indigent criminal defendants in federal court relating to narcotics, securities fraud, government contract fraud, bank fraud, identity theft, bank robbery, and firearms allegations and investigations.

 - Public Corruption